HMS TYNE OFFSHORE PATROL VESSEL fully built museum quality display model ship with stand

 In June 2021, Tyne, along with Northumberland and Tamar, was deployed off the Cornish coast to provide security for the 2021 G7 summit.

-Her interesting of history as well as her modern looks, make teh HMS Tyne a truly special piece of marintime history.
+Her interesting of history as well as her modern looks, make the HMS Tyne a truly special piece of marintime history.
+This model will enhance every home and office she sits in...

 NOW IS YOUR CHANCE TO OWN A BEAUTIFUL MUSEUM QUALITY PIECE OF MARITIME HISTORY AT GREAT SAVINGS!!!